 Considering the multiple citations from commercial organizations (Canon, Hitachi, IBM, Megvii/Face++, Microsoft, Microsoft Asia, SenseTime, OrionStar, Faceall), military use (National University of Defense Technology in China), the proliferation of subset data (Racial Faces in the Wild), and the real-time visible proliferation via Academic Torrents it's fairly clear that Microsoft has lost control of their MS Celeb dataset and the biometric data of nearly 100,000 individuals.

 To provide insight into where these 10 million faces images have traveled, over 100 research papers have been verified and geolocated to show who used the dataset and where they used it.

-This bar chart presents a ranking of the top countries where dataset citations originated.
+The bar chart below presents a ranking of the top countries where dataset citations originated.
 Mouse over individual columns to see yearly totals.
 These charts show at most the top 10 countries.

-To help understand how Microsoft Celeb has been used around the world by commercial, military, and academic organizations; existing publicly available research citing Microsoft Celebrity Dataset was collected, verified, and geocoded to show the biometric trade routes of people appearing in the images.
+To help understand how Microsoft Celeb has been used around the world by commercial, military, and academic organizations; existing publicly available research citing Microsoft Celebrity Dataset was collected, verified, and geocoded to show how AI training data has proliferated around the world.
 Click on the markers to reveal research projects at that location.

 The dataset citations used in the visualizations were collected from Semantic Scholar, a website which aggregates and indexes research papers.
 Each citation was geocoded using names of institutions found in the PDF front matter, or as listed on other resources.
 These papers have been manually verified to show that researchers downloaded and used the dataset to train or test machine learning algorithms.
 If you use our data, please cite our work.